 The day you get paid depends on the type of staff you are.
-If you dont know what this is you can find the information in your contract letter or contact HR to find out.
-You are paid directly in to your bank account, however, there are certain pieces of information you need to give to payroll before this can happen.
+If you dont know what this is, you can find the information in your contract letter or contact HR to find out.
+You're paid directly in to your bank account; however, there are certain pieces of information you need to give to Payroll before this can happen.

 When do I get paid?

-If you are an operational support member of staff you will normally be paid on the 16th of every month.
-If the 16th falls on a weekend or bank holiday you will be paid on the last working day before the 16th.
-You will be paid for the previous month you have just worked (17th of the previous month to the 16th of the current month).
+If you're a technical or operational support member of staff and were appointed to your role prior to January 2019, you'll normally be paid on the 16th of every month.
+If the 16th falls on a weekend or bank holiday, you'll be paid on the last working day before the 16th.
+Technical staff are paid for the whole of that calendar month, and operational support staff are paid for the previous month you have just worked (17th of the previous month to the 16th of the current month).

 How do I get paid?